drootz/syntax-theme-boilerplate-syntax/README.md

 ## Usage

-Set the theme options in the package settings.
+Set the syntax theme options in the package settings.
 The syntax highlighting rules will be applied on theme change, on editor reload or on a new editor instance.

 Work best with the [material-ui](https://atom.io/themes/material-ui) ui theme.